guybedford/require-css/README.md

 ### Disabling CSS Optimization

-To disable CSS optimization (but perhaps still concatenate the CSS), use the optimize option.
+To disable CSS optimization of the built CSS, use the `optimize` option:

 ```javascript
 {